-You may be wondering what the different types of life insurance policies are, and what is available to you.
-You want to find the best type of life insurance policy to protect your loved ones in the event of your death.
+How many types of life insurance policies are there and what is available to you?
+You want to find the best type of life insurance policy to protect your loved ones in the event of your death so understanding the types of life insurance is key!

-In this guide, we’ll help you learn about the types of policies offered so you can find the best fit for your situation.
+In this guide, we’ll help you learn about the types of life insurance policies offered so you can find the best fit for your situation.

-There are three broad categories into which life insurance policies fall:
+There are two broad types of life insurance policies:

-- Term Life Insurance – If you have a family that depends on you for income, you should research term life insurance policies.
+- Term Life Insurance – Is a type of life insurance that covers an insured for a specific period of time, ie… 10-30 years.
+A great example is if you have a family that depends on you for income, you should research term life insurance policies.
 For a specific amount of time (often until your kids are grown or hit retirement), you receive a lot of coverage at a low cost.

-- Universal Life Insurance & Whole Life Insurance – These options include the ability to access the cash value later in life or lock you into a guaranteed premium.
-They are most expensive right off the bat, but for many, the benefits outweigh the initial cost.
+- Permanent Life Insurance called Universal Life Insurance & Whole Life Insurance – Is a type of life insurance that includes the ability to access the cash value later in life or lock you into a guaranteed premium.
+Permanent life insurance is the type of life insurance that is the most expensive right off the bat, but for many, the benefits outweigh the initial cost.

 Now that we’ve got the foundation laid, let’s dig a little deeper.
 Below is a list of the different types of life insurance.